Pranav-2024-Mishra/Library-Book-Recommendation-System/README.md

 * library_books_dataset_10000_messy.csv: The sample dataset for the recommendation system.

 * requirements.txt: A list of all Python libraries required to run the project.

+**2. Virtual Environment**

+It is highly recommended to use a virtual environment to manage dependencies.

+**Create and activate the environment:**

+* Windows:

+    python -m venv .venv
+   .venv\Scripts\activate

+* macOS/Linux:

+   python3 -m venv .venv
+   source .venv/bin/activate